 Student Code of Conduct

 Student Code of Conduct: Harper College encourages the intellectual and personal growth of its students as scholars and as citizens.
 The College has both the authority and responsibility to maintain a campus community where the educational programs can flourish for all students and where individual rights, personal and collective safety, and College operations are appropriately protected.
 It is a choice to attend Harper College and by doing so, students assume the obligations (including standards for behavior) imposed by the College.

 Harper College students and student organizations are expected to act in accordance with the policies, rules, regulations, laws, and requirements of Harper College, municipalities and counties, the State of Illinois, and the United States.
-The Student Code of Conduct and related information at the Harper Student Conduct resource page outlines these expectations and provides resources for students.
+The Student Code of Conduct and related information at the Harper Student Conduct resource page outlines these expectations and provides resources and reporting options for students.